zavastopher/Fallout-TTRPG-WebApp/README.md

 Once you have this running players can connect to it by typing in the IP address of the host.
 If on the same network it should be the local IP address.

-note: We are yet to test it with an offsite server so we will update this section when that is accomplished.
+_note: We are yet to test it with an offsite server so we will update this section when that is accomplished._

+To take down the containers, which you probably want to do if running on your personal machine, you can execute the following command.

+`docker-compose -f docker-compose.yaml down`

+If you want to take the service down without any of the data persisting, for example you were simply testing out the project, you can instead run the following command.

+`docker-compose -f docker-compose.yaml -v --remove-orphans`

 ## Project Components